Exam number: 1133

 Obligatory or elective in other study programmes.
 For further information check regulations of the study programme.

-Person responsible for module: Prof. Dr. Christian Ott
+Person responsible for module: Prof. Dr. Sonja Wüstemann (until summer semester 2018: Prof. Dr. Christian Ott)

-Name of the professor: Prof. Dr. Christian Ott
+Name of the professor: Prof. Dr. Sonja Wüstemann (until summer semester 2018: Prof. Dr. Christian Ott)

 Language of teaching: English